-Raised in Wyalkatchem in the Central Wheatbelt region of Western Australia, Perth based photographer Brad Rimmer seeks to uncover the human within often alienating everyday environs.
-He continues to use his artistic practice to probe at the essence of rural Australia and the emotional impact of the natural landscape upon individual psyches.
-More recently, Rimmer’s work has turned to the geography and social complexities in China.
+Working within the fine line of art and documentary photography, Brad uses his artistic practice to probe at the essence of rural Australia and the emotional impact of the natural landscape upon individual psyches.

-His work has been shown in numerous local and international solo exhibitions, including the 2005 Perth International Arts Festival; the 2004, 2005 and 2008 Pingyao and the 2006 Lianzhou International Photo Festivals in China; the 2006 Brighton Photo Biennial in the United Kingdom; Kaunas Photo 08 in Lithuania and Photoforum PasquArt in Biel/Bienne, Switzerland.
+Brad's work has been shown in numerous international solo exhibitions, including the Perth International Arts Festival, the Pingyao and the Lianzhou International Photo Festivals in China, the Brighton Photo Biennial in the United Kingdom, Kaunas Photo in Lithuania, Photoforum PasquArt in Switzerland.

 In 2009 Brad was awarded a Mid Career Fellowship from the Western Australian Department of Culture and the Arts in order to publish 'Silence: the West Australian Wheatbelt', which was regarded by state gallery curator Robert Cook as 'one of the most important bodies of images about Western Australia made to date', with all 30 works in the series acquired by the Art Gallery of Western Australia.

 Brad's works are also held in numerous national and corporate collections including the National Gallery of Australia, Wesfarmers, Artbank, St John of God Health Care and Murdoch University.